 Generally, private equity funds buy and grow assets over the course of four to six years or so before selling”, Alex said.
 “In some instances, private equity managers would like to hold the asset for a longer-term period given the ongoing growth but want to provide existing investors the opportunity to exit.
 In the right circumstances, this is a great opportunity to invest in a ‘trophy’ asset mid-step on a successful growth journey.

-Over the last two years the strategy has delivered returns of 15 per cent per annum, net of all fees.
+Over the last two years the strategy has delivered returns of 16 per cent per annum, net of fees and expenses and after reinvestment of any distributions.
 In the same way that PEP Gateway is democratising the way investors access private equity, HOPE Housing is delivering a new model for investors to access residential real estate at scale.

 Investment Philosophy: Long-Term Focus and Control